51Degrees/specifications/pipeline-specification/features/exception-handling.md

 ## Overview

-Exceptions and errors may occur at many places within the Pipeline API.
+Exceptions and errors can occur at many places within the Pipeline API.
 It is vital that these are presented and handled consistently.

 In general, we aim to follow these principles:

-1. Exceptions and errors should be highly visible (e.g. display error message and stop the process) by default in order to highlight issues during development.
+1. Exceptions and errors SHOULD be highly visible (e.g. display error message and stop the process) by default in order to highlight issues during development.
 2. It MUST be possible for the user to configure the system to prioritize